nishant050/render-dashboard-app/readme.md

 apps/filehub/index.html

-The main HTML file for the File Hub application's user interface.
-Contains the upload form and the area where the file list is displayed.
+The main HTML file for the File Explorer's user interface.
+Contains the layout for the toolbar, breadcrumbs, file grid, and all necessary modals.

 apps/filehub/style.css

-The stylesheet exclusively for the File Hub application.
+The stylesheet for the File Explorer, including styles for items, modals, context menus, and drag-and-drop feedback.

 apps/filehub/client.js

-Front-end logic for the File Hub app.
-This file handles all user interactions: listening for the form submission, sending the file to the server via fetch, and fetching/displaying the list of uploaded files.
+Front-end logic for the File Explorer.
+This extensive file manages the application's state (like the current path), handles all user interactions, makes API calls to the back-end, and dynamically renders the UI.

 uploads/ (directory)

 File storage location.
-The server.js is configured to save all uploaded files into this directory.
+The server.js is configured to save all uploaded files and created folders into this directory.
 This directory is intentionally not tracked by Git.

 node_modules/ (directory)

 Contains all the installed Node.js packages (dependencies).
 This is managed by npm and is not included in the repository.

+4. API Endpoints
+The server.js exposes the following API endpoints, all prefixed with /api.

+Method

+Endpoint

+Body / Query

+Description

+GET

+/files

+?path=<folder>

+Lists all files and folders within the specified path.

+POST

+/upload

+FormData

+Uploads a single file to the specified path within the form data.

+POST

+/folders

+{name, path}

+Creates a new folder with the given name inside the specified path.

+POST

+/text-file

+{filename, content, path}

+Creates a new .txt file with the given content.

+PUT

+/rename

+{oldName, newName, path}

+Renames a file or folder.

+PUT

+/move

+{sourcePath, targetPath}

+Moves a file or folder from a source to a target path.

+DELETE

+/delete

+{name, path}

+Deletes a specific file or folder.

+DELETE

+/clear-all

+(none)

+Deletes all contents of the root uploads directory.

-4. Deployment on Render
+5. Deployment on Render
 The project is deployed as a single Web Service on Render.

 Repository: Render is connected directly to the project's GitHub repository.

 Build Command: npm install

-This command reads package.json and installs Express and Multer on the Render server.

 Start Command: node server.js

-This command executes the main server file, starting the web service after a successful build.

 Important Consideration: Ephemeral Filesystem
 Render's free tier uses an ephemeral filesystem.
 This means that any files written to the disk (like those in the /uploads folder) are temporary.
 They will be permanently deleted whenever the service restarts or spins down due to inactivity (15 minutes).
-This makes the current File Hub app suitable for temporary file sharing but not for permanent storage.
+This makes the current File Explorer app suitable for temporary file sharing and testing but not for permanent storage.

-5. Future Development
+6. Future Development
 To add a new application (e.g., "ToDo List"):

 Create a new folder inside /apps (e.g., /apps/todolist/).